barbara-wachek/portfolio/README.md

 ## About me

-Once a proofreader, today a digital bibliographer, in the future – a software tester.
+Once a proofreader, today a digital bibliographer and a software tester.
 A few years ago, I made this path for myself and I follow it consistently, still learning new things.
 I have already gained the ISTQB Certificate and first experience on testing mobile and web applications.
 I am also Python enthusiast which I plan to use for automation testing.

 MY TOP 5 CLIFTON STRENGTHS:
 1. Futuristic